Monday, August 6, 2012

 So the ladies started trading up and who could blame them?
 Hey, if I saw an ad like that in 1952 and I could afford it, I'd hustle on down to the dealer and buy it.
 Maybe I'd even trade in my older Singer for the downpayment.

 The Singer Featherweight got an updated look in it's last few years.

 As did the 15-91, whose modernized version was the 15-125

 And the 201K

 The changes were mostly cosmetic as these were still basic straight stitch machines.
 All the newest features were on the Slant-O-Matics which came out in the early '60's.
-Not only space age styling but now we were doing zig zag, decorative stitches, twin needle stitching, built in buttonholes and all the other bells and whistles.
+Not only space age styling but now we were doing zig zag, decorative stitches, twin needle stitching, buttonholes and all the other bells and whistles.
 However, these were still solid, mechanical, all metal machines made for a lifetime of service.

 I'm going to skip ahead now...past the era of the Touch & Sew, the Fashion Mate, the Genie, the Stylist...past the Athena and all the early electronic models... right up to the computerized models of today.
 Somewhere along the way gears were no longer made of metal, but nylon.
-I don't know exactly when the plastic began to creep in (I think about the late 1960s) but over the last 40 years the sewing machine has morphed into the Bucket-O-Plastic as we know it today.
+I don't know exactly when the plastic began to creep in (I think about the late 1960s) but over the last 40 years the domestic sewing machine has morphed into the blob of plastic as we know it today.
 A mid-range sewing machine today costs anywhere from $200-$1000 and looks like this

 The machine housing and the knobs are all plastic.
 Unbelievably even the presser bar lever is plastic.
 That is a lever that gets constant use, how long before it snaps off?
 The cheap plastic construction almost makes it seem like a toy.